cafltar/CafModelingMetricCropSyst_DotNet_CafEEFlux/README.md

   -q|--quiet    Sets quiet mode, meaning no user interaction.
 Default is true. [true, false]
 ```

+The images will be downloaded into the current working directory, unless otherwise specified by the --writepath option.

 ### Example

 The following will download NDVI and ETOF images that overlap the point (46.781021, -117.081407) between April 01, 2015 and Sept.
 01, 2016.
 Images that have cloud cover more than 20 percent and a quality level of T2 or RT will not be downloaded.